Strengthening Aboriginal and Torres Strait Islander Maternal Health and Preventing Infant Removals: The Potential of a Health Justice Partnership.

 Background

-The teams subsequently collaborated to apply for Medical Research Future Fund Indigenous Health Research grant funding to support the pilot Health Justice Partnership and to conduct important research around its effectiveness.
+This work formed the basis of the collaborative grant application for the Medical Research Future Fund Indigenous Health Research funding to support the Health Justice Partnership and to conduct important research around its effectiveness.

 -